Name according to

 Probable builder of a small mud brick Pyramid at Abu Roasch (Rawash or Ruash).

-The Fourth Dynasty ruled from 2613 to 2498 BC and included the Pharaohs who had the famous Giza Pyramids built: Khufu (Cheops), Khafre (Chephren) and Menkaura (Mycerinus).
+The Fourth Dynasty ruled from 2613 to 2498 BC and included the Pharaohs who built the famous Giza Pyramids: Khufu (Cheops), Khafre (Chephren) and Menkaura (Mycerinus).

 (Snefru or Snofru)